Outstanding Stock Options: Everything You Need to Know

 There are a number of reasons why the outstanding shares of a company may fluctuate.
 The number of outstanding shares will rise if the company decides to issue additional shares.
 Typically, companies issue shares when they are raising funds through equity financing, exercising employee stock options, or other financial instruments.
 There will be a decrease in outstanding shares if the company decides to use a share repurchase program to buy back its shares.

 Besides listing its outstanding shares on its balance sheet, a publicly traded company is required to report the amounts of issued and outstanding shares it holds.
 Such information is generally packaged within its website's investor relations section or on a local stock exchange website.
 In the U.S., information about outstanding shares can be found in the Securities and Exchange Commission quarterly filings.

 Outstanding shares can be held by outside investors, people within the company, or entities affiliated with the company.
 They do not include shares that are repurchased by the company.
 Such shares are referred to as treasury stock.

 If you need help with outstanding stock options, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.